nabill/edo/HappyTravel.Edo.DirectApi/README.md

    POST `https://identity.happytravel.com/connect/token`

-   The response contains JSON with a token and other info.
+   The JSON response contains a token in the `access_token` field.
 Request and response examples are below.
-The token is in the `access_token` field.

-2. Add this token to the `Authorization` header of your requests, using the following format:
+2. Add the token to the `Authorization` header of your requests, using the following format:

-   `Authorization: Bearer <token>`, where `<token>` stands for an actual token.
+   `Authorization: Bearer <token>`, where `<token>` means your actual token.

 3. Ten minutes after you receive the token, it expires.
 Send an authorization request again to receive a new one.